 CBD is a very individual condition and the symptoms each person experiences vary.
 As CBD is a progressive neurodegenerative condition, symptoms gradually become worse over time.

 The most common symptoms are outlined below, but many people have only a few symptoms.

-- numbness and loss of movement in one hand, making everyday tasks such as dressing, writing and eating difficult
+- Numbness and loss of coordinated movement in one hand (apraxia), making everyday tasks such as dressing, writing, and eating difficult

 Speech and communication problems: slow and slurred speech.